 I graduated from Vanderbilt with my MD and PhD in 2014, and completed Pediatrics Internship and Residency in the Boston Combined Residency Program based at Boston Children’s Hospital and Boston Medical Center.
 During residency, I had the unique privilege of working in the Young Parents Program for my continuity clinic.
 Although a primary care clinic at its core, the mission of this clinic was to empower teen mothers with parenting skills, self-care strategies, and the confidence and support system to care for their children and themselves.
 Having considered a career in Obstetrics and Gynecology, I have had a longstanding interest in women’s health, and it was in part this clinical experience that galvanized my current research interest in sexual and reproductive health.

 I completed Pediatric Infectious Diseases fellowship training at Boston Children’s Hospital.
 During my fellowship, I worked in the laboratory of Dr. Seth Rakoff-Nahoum, where I applied empirical methods to define microbe-microbe, microbe-environment and microbe-host interactions that shape the vaginal microbiota.
-This work has established empirical cultivation assays for more than 60 unique species of vaginal bacteria and has contributed new understanding of the roles for host glycan utilization in genital tract microbial ecology.
-I am now developing innovative approaches for ex vivo, longitudinal investigation of co-resident microbiota communities, with a goal of integrating these systems with clinical data and clinical specimens, in order to mechanistically link microbial function with human health.
-For the last three years, I have been supported as a fellow in the Pediatric Scientist Development Program.
+This work has established empirical cultivation methods for more than 60 unique species of vaginal bacteria and has contributed new understanding of the roles for host glycan utilization in genital tract microbial ecology.
+Building on this work, I have developed innovative approaches for ex vivo, longitudinal investigation of co-resident microbiota communities, with a goal of integrating these systems with clinical data and clinical specimens, in order to mechanistically link microbial function with human health.
+During my postdoctoral training, my research was supported as a fellow in the Pediatric Scientist Development Program.
 My work is currently funded through a Physician Scientist Fellowship from the Doris Duke Charitable Foundation as well as through a Child Health Research Career Development Award (K12).